jaywcjlove/devtutor/privacy-policy.md

 Privacy Policy
 ===

-Kenny Wang built the DevHub app as a Free app.
-This SERVICE is provided by Kenny Wang at no cost and is intended for use as is.

-Welcome to our app!
-We respect and protect your privacy.
-This privacy policy is designed to explain how we collect, use, and safeguard your personal information.
-Please read the following carefully to understand our privacy practices.
+Welcome to **DevTutor**, developed by Kenny Wang, which provides some free content and subscription services to unlock all features.
+This privacy policy aims to transparently explain how we handle your personal information, including how we collect, use, and protect it.
+Please read this policy carefully to understand our commitment to your privacy.

-**Information Collection**
+### Information Collection and Use

-Our app is an offline local application that does not actively collect, store, or transmit any personally identifiable or sensitive information.
+Our app is an offline local app that does not actively collect, store, or transmit any personal identifiable information or sensitive information.

-**Local Data Cache**

-We may locally cache some data on your device to enhance the user experience.
-This data is stored only on your device and is not transmitted to our servers.

-**Usage Permissions**

-Our app may request certain device permissions, such as camera, gallery, or location information.
-These permissions are solely for providing specific app functionalities, and we do not misuse them to collect additional information.

-**Third-Party Services**

-Our app may utilize third-party services, but these services are limited to providing functionalities required by the app and are not used for collecting personal identification information.

-**Children's Privacy**
+### Data Storage and Security

+We use industry-standard security measures to protect the information stored on our servers, preventing unauthorized access, disclosure, modification, or destruction.
+All personal information is encrypted using Secure Sockets Layer (SSL) technology.

+### Third-Party Services

+Our app may use third-party services (such as payment processing, data analysis, etc.), which may require access to some user information.
+We only partner with service providers who also prioritize user privacy protection and ensure they comply with this privacy policy.

+### User Rights

+You can access, correct, or delete your personal information at any time.
+If you want to cancel your subscription or delete your account, please contact our support team.

+### Children's Privacy

-Our app is not intended for children under the age of 13, and we do not intentionally collect information related to children.
+This app is not designed for children under 13.
+We do not intentionally collect or request personal information from children under 13.
+If we discover that we have collected such information, we will take immediate action to delete it.

-**Privacy Policy Updates**

-I may update our Privacy Policy from time to time.
-Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new Privacy Policy on this page.

-This policy is effective as of 2024-03-11

-**Contact Us**
+### Privacy Policy Updates

+Our privacy policy may be adjusted according to business development and legal requirements.
+Any significant changes will be notified through in-app notifications or your registered email address.
+We recommend you review this policy regularly to understand the latest privacy information.

+### Contact Us

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at kennyiseeyou@gmail.com.
+If you have any questions or concerns about our privacy policy or need help managing your information, please contact us at kennyiseeyou@gmail.com.
+This policy takes effect on April 21, 2024.